squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 collection or switch dispatch, so re-interning as a fresh instance is safe.
 Interning makes `===`, native Set/Map membership and switch labels work.

+TODO: stale?
 Behavior plugs into the existing protocol slots. `IEquiv`: a keyword equals another keyword or its own name string (the compat shim). `IHash`: hashes like the name string, consistent with equiv. `IPrintWithWriter`: `pr-str` prints `:foo`.